polkadot-assurance-legion/pal-docs/how_to_apply.md

      - Handle the contract and all resulting obligations with the auditor
      - Handle the payment to the auditor in the requested currency
      - Keep in touch with the auditor to answer any questions
-     - Respond to audit findings and prepare fixes
+     - Respond to the audit findings and prepare fixes
 6. Request the partial reimbursement under PAL
      - 80% of the total audit costs, up to 18,000 DOT
      - Paid out in DOT based on the 2-weekly average price